 <nav role="navigation"> tag and are fully operatable according to the typical behavior of the keys when the focus is inside a menu element:

-- SHIFT TAB: Select the previous element outside the menu
+- SHIFT TAB: Select the previous menu item

 - ENTER: Follows the link (similar to click)